-- If the applicant does not have a disability, or does not have a disability-related need for the animal, then the animal can be denied.
-(I mean, then it's not technically a service animal or ESA).
+- The applicant does not have a disability, or does not have a disability-related need for the animal.

-- If the landlord can demonstrate that the specific animal would cause substantial physical damage to a person's property, that cannot be reduced by another reasonable accommodation.
+- The specific animal would cause substantial physical damage to a person's property that cannot be reduced by another reasonable accommodation.

 Charging for Damages:

-A landlord is able to charge a tenant for damage done by their ESA or service animal.
+A landlord is able to charge a tenant for damages done by their ESA or service animal.
 Wis.
 Stat.
 106.50(2r)(bg)3.

 Information for Tenants:

 My landlord wants more information than the documentation you list above.
 Should I give it to them?
-So, you certainly can.
-You are not liable based on discrimination laws if you choose to give them more information.
-However, you don't *have* to give them additional information.
-And, if they deny you because you didn't provide the additional documentation, that's discrimination.
+You do not have to provide additional information, however, you certainly can.
+Landlords cannot deny your request if you didn’t provide additional information.
+You are also not liable based on discrimination laws if you choose to give them more information.

 Information for Landlords: